bbqsauce87/HyperliquidBot/README.md

 On every startup the bot also cleans up any open orders that may still be resting on the exchange.
 This ensures stale orders don't consume capital before new quotes are placed.
-The cleanup now uses the SDK's `schedule_cancel(None)` method so **all** markets are cleared, mirroring the "Cancel All" button in the Hyperliquid UI.
+The `cancel_all_open_orders` helper now sends a single `bulk_cancel` request so **all** markets are cleared, mirroring the "Cancel All" button in the Hyperliquid UI.
 After the cleanup the bot refreshes its internal state with any orders that remain so the expiration timer works even across restarts.